-Madhappy Opens Two New L.A.
-Area Pop-ups
+Madhappy Opens Two New L.A.-Area Pop-ups

 Los Angeles label Madhappy built demand for its detailed hoodies and tees with a string of pop-up shops during the last couple of years.
-The pop-ups were produced in Brooklyn, N.Y., Aspen, CO., Miami and of course Los Angeles.
+The pop-ups were produced in Brooklyn, N.Y., Aspen, Colo., Miami and, of course, Los Angeles.

 Earlier this month, Madhappy jumped back into the pop-up game.
 It opened the new temporary shops on the designer street of Melrose Place in West Hollywood and on the busy boutique street of Abbot Kinney Boulevard in Los Angeles’ Venice Beach section.
 Both pop-ups will run until the end of July.
 The shops will offer exclusives as well as items made with the brand’s new palette of colorways, said brand co-founder Noah Raf.